x1B/nbe/README.md

 It is strongly recommended to use `compass` to generate edge-type CSS for a given application as illustrated in the example under `scss/`.
 The edge types are configured as an object, where each edge types has a name (the key) and three properties (the value, an object):
  * the property `simple` (boolean) determines if an edge is just a 1:n (or n:1) edge (`true`), or an n:m _hyperedge_ (`false`, default)
- * the property `maxSources` (number) puts a maximum on the number of incoming edges
+ * the property `maxSources` (number) puts a maximum on the number of incoming links for each edge
- * the property `maxDestinations` (number) puts a maximum on the number of outgoing edges
+ * the property `maxDestinations` (number) puts a maximum on the number of outgoing links for each edge